FAQ: Gigabit Fiber Construction

-Installation is expected to take up to one year, with work expected to start in April 2023.
+Installation is expected to take up to one year.
 Weather, access, and equipment malfunctions can affect the timeline.
 Additionally, companies are not required by law to coordinate their activities, which means that even after one company is finished and the property is restored, other companies can come through the same area and start the process over.

 In most cases and weather permitting, private property and public rights of way should be restored to original condition within three to five business days once construction in an area is complete.

-Because companies are not required by law to coordinate their activities, other companies can come through the same area and start the process over once the Google Fiber project is complete.
+Because companies are not required by law to coordinate their activities, other companies can come through the same area and start the process over once the Google Fiber and Lumos Fiber projects are complete.